Colorado Springs Age of Consent Laws

 The age of consent is the age at which a person has the legal competence to consent to sexual acts.
 Sexual activity with someone below the age of consent can never be consensual—whether that person verbally consents or not— and may be considered statutory rape or sexual abuse.

-Colorado’s Romeo & Juliet Law in Colorado
+Colorado’s Romeo & Juliet Law